Medical Schools in Indiana: How to Get In (2025)

 Part 1: Introduction

 The great state of Indiana is home to two distinguished medical institutions, known for the quality and impactfulness of their research.
-Making strides in areas such as Alzheimer’s and genetics comes naturally to the Indiana University School of Medicine (IU SOM) and the Marian University College of Osteopathic Medicine (MU COM).
+Whether it’s pioneering advances in Alzheimer’s research, or contributing groundbreaking discoveries in genetics, these seem to come naturally to the Indiana University School of Medicine (IU SOM) and the Marian University College of Osteopathic Medicine (MU COM).

 For medical school hopefuls, Indiana has every path to a white coat covered, with IU SOM offering multiple MD degrees while MU COM provides a path to a DO.
-IU SOM even operates multiple campuses across the state, providing you with options around where you wish to study in addition to the path you wish to pursue.
+IU SOM offers students the flexibility to choose from nine campuses across the state, from urban centers like Indianapolis to more community-based settings such as Evansville or Muncie.
+MU COM, Indiana’s first osteopathic medical school, provides a holistic approach to medicine through its DO program.

 ----